 As part of a nationwide strategy to heighten nature recovery, a minimum target of 10% biodiversity net gain (BNG) has been introduced for new developments.
-BNG should guided the Net Gain Metric. which be by DEFRA allows developers/ecologists/landowners to assess an area's value to wildlife, and therefore how a development or land change in land management will impact this.
+BNG should Metric. be guided by the DEFRA Net Gain which allows developers/ecologists/landowners to assess an area's value to wildlife, and therefore how a development or land change in land management will impact this.
 From November 2023, this BNG target will become mandatory for new developments.
 For small sites however, this target does not come into force until April 2024.